janmikulacz/trivis/README.md

 make
 ```

-Apart from TřiVis's source code, this repository also contains [TřiVis+](#třivis-1), an extension adding support for data loading and visualization, and an [Examples](#examples) project depending on TřiVis+,
+Apart from TřiVis's source code, this repository also contains [TřiVis Pathfinder](#třivis-pathfinder), an extension adding support for pathfinding in polygonal environments, [TřiVis+](#třivis-1), an extension adding support for data loading and visualization, and an [Examples](#examples)
-demonstrating the library's usage.
+project depending on TřiVis+, demonstrating the library's usage.

 For more information, refer to the [Repository Contents](#repository-contents) section.